rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 ## Hygiene and Hierarchies

-If you have ever used C/C++ preprocessor macros, you know that there are some annoying and hard-to-debug gotchas!
+If you have ever used the C/C++ preprocessor macros, you know that there are some annoying and hard-to-debug gotchas!
 For example, consider the following C code:

 ```c